potpiejimmy/dncash-io/README.md

     eb create dncash-io-dev --elb-type application

-This will create a load-balanced EB environment for Node.js.
+This will create a load-balanced auto-scaling EB environment for Node.js.
 The ALB is needed for websockets support.
 In the AWS console, create a database in the EB environment configuration (mysql-5.6 is fine), open the security group's inbound rule temporarily to execute the database setup remotely.
 To run the mysql commands given above against the remote DB, add "-h hostname" to the mysql commands:

     mysql -h aws-rds-endpoint-host ...